appium/appium-uiautomator2-driver/docs/unlock/main.md

 #### password

-Assumes the the device is protected with a password.
+Assumes the device is protected with a password.
 Expects the `appium:unlockKey` to contain a valid password consisting of latin characters, for example `abcd1234`.

 #### pattern

-Assumes the the device is protected with a secret pattern.
+Assumes the device is protected with a secret pattern.
 Check the example below for more details on the `appium:unlockKey` value for this particular unlock type.

 ##### Example

-Lets say you have a device that is locked with a pattern similar to the one on the image below, and you want to run a test over that device.
+Let say you have a device that is locked with a pattern similar to the one on the image below, and you want to run a test over that device.

 <img src="./screen1.png" />